 Yes, two (very rare) letters would be removed and replaced with other letters.

-The version of MBearphabet shown above is v2.
+The version of Mbearphabet shown above is v2.
 The old v1 is below.

 As you can see, it's kind of...a mess.
 Lot of ugly letters and the only reason there's so many diphthong/triphthong singular letters is because this one person I used to know claimed it was "crucial" for a phonemic orthography for a language to contain singular letters for all of its multiphthongs.
 (Said person was actually really horrible and has since been cut off but that's off topic.)